cloudposse/terraform-aws-components/modules/eks/storage-class/README.md

 kubectl get storageclass $SC_NAME -o yaml
 ```

-You can then match that configuration, except that you cannot omit `allow_volume_exansion`.
+You can then match that configuration, except that you cannot omit `allow_volume_expansion`.

 ```yaml
 ebs_storage_classes: